 - Make Keto Milk – Combine together heavy cream and water to get a silky liquid that successfully replaces milk in this quiche recipe.

-- Bake the Salmon Pie – Pour filling into baked crust and continue bake until set for about at least 50-60 minutes.
+- Bake the Salmon Pie – Pour filling into baked crust and continue to bake until set for at least 50-60 minutes.

 Once ready, let it cool for a few minutes, then slice and serve.